Mental Health Month

 Connect with a mental health provider.
 If your doctor recommends that you see a professional, or if you prefer to make an appointment with a mental health provider directly, here are some options to find one:

 Starting therapy can feel like a big step—but knowing what to expect can make it easier.
+Here's what a typical series of appointments might look like:

 • First session: You'll typically talk about your background, current challenges, and what you hope to change.